NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Customer Addresses.md

 The Customer Address API is used for creating customer addresses on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

-Create a Customer Address
+Create or Update a Customer Address
 --------------------

-* `POST /customeraddress` will create and save an address for a customer to the EPay Advantage website based on the request JSON payload
+* `POST /customeraddress` will create and save an address for a customer to the EPay Advantage website based on the request JSON payload.
+If updating an address, make sure to send all values again, otherwise, they will be overwritten.

 ###### Request
 <pre>